sylvester-henrique/dev-notes/microservices/README.md

 # Introduction

-Microservices are a software development technique—a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
-It is an architecture that divides an application into small, independent and deployable services that communicate with each other.
+Microservices are a software development technique, a variant of the service-oriented architecture (SOA) architectural style, that structures an application as a collection of small, independent, and deployable services that communicate with each other.
+This architectural approach divides complex applications into loosely coupled services, each focused on specific business capabilities.

-## Key characteristics of microservices

-- Independently deployable services
-- Business-focused services
-- Decentralized governance
-- Failure isolation
-- Technology diversity

 ## Pros